 Secure Storage at Home

 In the UK last year, approximately two thirds of bikes reported stolen were through thefts from homes or associated outbuildings and sheds.
 Just because your E-bike is in your garage, doesn’t mean it is safe from thieves.
 Professional thieves target garages and sheds and often choose times when they are least likely to be disturbed meaning they have more time to operate.
 Therefore, using the most secure locks possible on your bikes even in a locked garage will slow them down and even prevent them trying.
-Good secure storage solutions range from ground anchors and chains to wall mounted integrated security such as AIRLOK.
-Again, always look for a GOLD or equivalent independent security rating.
+A great storage option for multiple bikes is the Hiplok ANKR maximum security ground and wall anchor combined with a Gold rated Hiplok HOMIE.
+The ANKR has received the Gold Sold Secure rating for bicycles and motorbikes which means it is ideal for an expensive E-bike.

 Register and Insure